 Studio classes are comprised of about 12 students and the emphasis is on hands-on, process-oriented creative work.

 In the first semester, each student works on short scripts in screenwriting, and directs a 3-5 minute film in their directing classes.

 The culminating project of the first year is the creation of an 8-12 minute film.
 Each student directs a film, using a screenplay originally written by another student in the program.
 For each of these films, director and writer work together during the spring semester, with the guidance of several faculty members, to prepare the final script.
 Additionally, every student must act as producer on a film other than the one he or she directs.
 The films are shot over the summer after the first year, and a critique of all the finished films begins the second year of study, and is open to the entire film school.

 Also by the end of the first year, students will have completed their first feature-length screenplay.

-As the second year begins, students in Writing for Film & Television/Directing continue their course of study in these disciplines, with the goal of selecting their concentration by the close of the second year.
+As the second year begins, students in Screenwriting/Directing continue their course of study in these disciplines, with the goal of selecting their concentration by the close of the second year.
 At that time, the student will be assigned an advisor, and that advisor will both steer the student through the Research Arts years and supervise all thesis work.